-On April 25, 2013, SURA, Inc., conducted a Phase I cultural resources survey of 83 acres (ac) (33.6 hectares [ha]) near Geismar, Ascension Parish, Louisiana.
-The tract is to be certified for industrial/business use.
-This project was done for Superstar Investments, LLC, of Baton Rouge, La.
-The project location is in Irregular Sections 29, 31 and 62, Township 9 South, Range 2 East (Figure 1).
+On September 29 and 30, and October 1, 2014, SURA, Inc., conducted a Phase I cultural resources survey of 167.11 acres (ac) (67.51 hectares [ha]) on the Grezaffi North tract near Dutchtown, Ascension Parish, Louisiana.
+The tract is to be certified for industrial use.
+This project was contracted by the Baton Rouge Area Chamber (BRAC).
+The project location is in Section 50, Township 9 South, Range 2 East (Figures 1 and 2).

-The present project was conducted as a result of a request for Louisiana Department of Economic Development (LED) certification, and because the Area of Potential Effects (APE) lies just south of 16AN1 (The Broussard site) and on the east side of New River.
-These geographic facts led to an opinion from the State Historic Preservation Officer (SHPO) that a Phase I cultural resources survey should be carried out.
+The present project was conducted as a result of a request for Louisiana Department of Economic Development (LED) certification.
 The survey conforms to the archaeological survey procedures detailed in the Cultural Resources Code of the State of Louisiana.